michaelpaulkorthals/py_irc/README.md

 Due I don't find Python code for this new challenge, I decided to create my own utilities and API-module.

-Now these are successfully running on my home-brewed **"Infrared Remote Control API Server"**, I share here with you here.
+Now these are successfully running on my home-brewed **"Infrared Remote Control API Server"**, I share with you here.

 ## Hardware ##